The Brown Foundation, Inc.

 Six-Step Process:

-1. Submit Pre-Application: Complete a brief pre-application form that helps the Foundation evaluate your organization's eligibility and fit with their mission, geographic focus, and priorities.
+1. Submit Pre-Application: Complete a brief pre-application form that helps the Foundation evaluate your organisation's eligibility and fit with their mission, geographic focus, and priorities.
 If you submit outside of cycle dates, your application will remain pending until the next cycle opens.

 2. Pre-Application Review: The Foundation reviews pre-applications and provides an update approximately 30 days after the cycle close date.
 For example, if you apply by July 31, expect an update by the end of August indicating whether your pre-application has been approved, declined, or is still under consideration.
 After review, the Foundation may arrange a meeting to learn more.

 3. Pre-Approval Notification: If your pre-application is approved, you'll be invited to submit a full proposal.
-If declined, the Foundation typically cannot offer individual feedback due to application volume, though they commit to sharing specific feedback proactively if they have insights that might help your organization in the future.
+If declined, the Foundation typically cannot offer individual feedback due to application volume, though they commit to sharing specific feedback proactively if they have insights that might help your organisation in the future.

 4. Full Proposal Submission: Invited applicants will be notified of the final deadline and will have approximately one month to submit a full proposal through the Foundation's online Grantee Community portal.

 5. Proposal Review: Once the Foundation receives your full proposal, they begin their review process.
-During review, the team may request follow-up conversations, site visits, or supplemental data to learn more about your organization, its mission, and its impact.
+During review, the team may request follow-up conversations, site visits, or supplemental data to learn more about your organisation, its mission, and its impact.

 6. Final Decision and Grant Agreement: If awarded a grant, you will receive a grant agreement via DocuSign for review and signature.
 Once the signed agreement is received, payment is processed, typically within 30 days.